 Possible Outcomes of Boundary and Title Disputes in Huntington Park, California

 If something on your property is in violation of a Huntington Park, California zoning law, the landowner has many options.

 The most obvious solution is to correct the problem, so your property is no longer in violation of local zoning laws.
 If the violation is minor, and correcting it would not be very costly, this is likely the best way to go.

 Of course, simply fixing a zoning violation isn't always modest or easy, and may interfere with your planned use of your property.
 For example, you might have just undertaken a considerable remodeling of your home, and later found out that some small part of it technically doesn't conform to Huntington Park, California's zoning laws.
 If this happens to you, you can apply to your local zoning board for what's known as a "variance."
 This is simply a decree by the zoning board that the particular rule your property violates no longer applies.
 The Supreme Court has held that local zoning boards have to grant variances when the violation is extremely minor, and enforcing the ordinance would be unduly burdensome and not in the public interest.

 You are also protected if your land is currently in full compliance with local zoning regulations, but the area where your land sits is re-zoned, and your property is suddenly not in compliance with the new zoning regulations.
 Typically, these new regulations cannot be used to force you to change existing conditions on your property.
 No laws can be applied retroactively, under the U.S. Constitution.
 Of course, if you make any improvements on your land after the law changes, you'll have to comply with the new law.

-How Can a Huntington Park, California Attorney Help?
+What Can A Huntington Park, California Attorney Do?

 If you find yourself facing zoning or other land use issues, it's important to have good legal advice.
 A brilliant Huntington Park, California attorney will help you work within the law to ensure that you are as free as possible to make the use of your land that you want.